Explore noteworthy moments in RTI's history. Use the left and right arrow buttons below to navigate through our timeline.

 A long-acting biodegradable HIV-prevention implant developed by RTI researchers achieves a drug delivery of three months in in vivo clinical studies, a potential milestone in HIV control.

 In response to growing nationwide concern about this problem, RTI researchers redesign the process by which the U.S. Bureau of Justice Statistics counts arrest-related fatalities.

-The RTI-led ENVISION project allows Cambodia, Laos, and Nepal to eliminate trachoma–a bacterial eye infection caused by poor sanitation–as a public health problem.
+The ENVISION project, led by RTI International, supported the governments of Cambodia, Laos, and Nepal to eliminate trachoma—a bacterial eye infection which can lead to blindness—as a public health problem.

 RTI spins off a new venture company, SWIR Vision Systems, Inc., to commercialize breakthrough infrared camera technology for applications in vision, security, agricultural, automotive, and other global imaging markets.